Morrillito: Geography and climate

-The island is a small 31-foot flat-topped island located 200 yards off the southwestern tip of Caja de Muertos and, when viewed from a distance, Morrillito can easily be mistaken for the 170-ft steep hill (called Cerro Morrillo, Morrillo Hill) at the extreme southwestern portion of Caja de Muertos proper.Isla del Frio.
-Mapquest.
-Retrieved 26 April 2011.
+The island is a small 31-foot flat-topped island located 200 yards off the southwestern tip of Caja de Muertos and, when viewed from a distance, Morrillito can easily be mistaken for the 170-ft steep hill (called Cerro Morrillo, Morrillo Hill) at the extreme southwestern portion of Caja de Muertos proper.
 The climate is dry and the island supports a dry forest.

 Natural reserve

 Together with Caja de Muertos (0.59 mi2 and Berberia Key (0.12 mi2, Morrillito makes up the Caja de Muertos Natural Reserve.
 The island was designated as a nature reserve in 1980 after a meeting was held in Puerto Rico by the Puerto Rico Planning Board wherein they considered the recommendation set forth by the Coastal Management Zone Program to turn the island into a protected wilderness area.
 The island has remained a protected area ever since.
 The protection is mainly due to its heavy Hawksbill sea turtle traffic which is an endangered species.